ropensci/plater/paper.md

 ---
-title: 'plateR: Tools to Make it Easy to Work with Microtiter Plate-Shaped Data'
+title: 'plateR: Tools to Make it Easy to Work with Data from Microtiter Plates'
 tags:
  - data import
  - R